 This can only be done well in a welcoming, safe, caring, confidential environment, and so we meet in a dedicated therapy room.
 Often insights emerge and the way forward grows just by talking openly and exploring emotions, at the same time noticing our physical responses, since emotions are carried in the body.
 For those who need or prefer additional ways of expression, I use charts, photographs, postcards, objects such as Russian dolls, music, and any creative suggestions emerging from client work.

 I try, as much as possible, to be available when clients are free.
-I can therefore offer some evening and weekend appointments.
+I can therefore offer some evening appointments.
 Anyone over 16 years old is welcome.
-We usually begin with a brief phone consultation to find out what your hopes are for therapy, and to decide if we both feel I could meet your needs.
-We then meet for 50 minute weekly sessions in Stourbridge, starting with an initial assessment during which I gain an overall picture of your story and your therapeutic needs.
+We begin with a brief phone consultation to find out what your hopes are for therapy.
+We then meet for 60 minute weekly sessions, usually in person in Stourbridge, with secure online video or phone sessions also possible.
+The first one or two sessions are an initial assessment, during which I gain an overall picture of your story and your therapeutic needs.
 The rest of the sessions are shaped by your needs.

 The following is not an exhaustive list, but issues that clients frequently present include:

 - abuse – emotional and physical

 - anxiety, stress and trauma (articles here and here)

 - sexual issues, such as sex addiction or non-organic sexual dysfunction (i.e. with an emotional rather than biological cause)

 - emotional trauma (articles here, here and here)

 If you have further questions, you may find the answer on the Frequently Asked Questions page.
 You may also find an article helpful, Is counselling or psychotherapy for me?, available by clicking here.
 If you have further questions, please be in touch through the contact page.